cathsmith57/DotMapper/UserGuide.md

 ### Example data

-[Example data sets](https://github.com/cathsmith57/DotMapper/tree/master/Example%20data), based on dummy daat, can be used to run the application.
+[Example data sets](https://github.com/cathsmith57/DotMapper/tree/master/Example%20data), based on dummy data, can be used to run the application.

 ## Running the app

 ### 1. Load data

-Click 'Browse' and navigate to the file stored on your computer.
+Click 'Browse' and navigate to the .csv file stored on your computer.

 ### 2. Preview data